EU Journeys

 Reporting Procedure: If a staff member or volunteer suspects or

-1. Ensure Immediate Safety: If the child is in immediate danger or
+becomes aware of any child being abused or at risk: 1.
+Ensure Immediate Safety: If the child is in immediate danger or

 needs urgent medical care, the first priority is to ensure the child’s safety